Rankite

 4. Plan for both.
 Build the website as your long-term foundation, then spin up landing pages for each campaign.
 This is where good content and technical work pay off, which is what our SEO content optimization service is built to handle.

 If you already have a website and are running ads straight to it, the fastest win is usually building dedicated landing pages for your top campaigns.
 The lift in conversion rate often pays for the work quickly.
 The same discipline that improves a landing page also strengthens the pages on your main site, which our guide to content optimization covers end to end.
+As the website side grows, not every page keeps earning its place either; a periodic pass through our content pruning for SEO guide keeps the site lean and concentrates authority on the pages still doing the work.

 Frequently asked questions